 Depending on your situation, the way you can access disability-related health supports may be different:

-If your plan is being reviewed
+If your plan is being reassessed

 Additional disability-related health supports can be included in your plan, if deemed reasonable and necessary.